 How much does it cost?

 The course costs $499 for a one-time payment or four payments of $150 every two weeks.
 You receive ongoing access to the course, including all future updates to lessons, the Career Launchpad section, affordable add-on coaching, the community Discord channel, and your certificate of completion.
-Paying in full at checkout unlocks Course Bundles with discounts from 50 to 70% off additional courses, helping students build a broader skill set.
+Paying in full at checkout unlocks Course Bundles with discounts from 50 to 70% off additional courses.
 Students have 14 days to switch courses or receive a refund, as long as the final exam hasn't been taken.

 What support do students receive?

-Immediately after enrolling, students receive access to all course materials and support resources, including an optional customized study plan, access to the CourseCareers student Discord community, the Coura AI learning assistant which answers questions about lessons or the broader career, a built-in note-taking and study-guide tool, optional accountability texts that help keep you motivated and on track, short, simple professional networking activities that help students reach out to professionals, participate in industry discussions, and begin forming connections that can lead to real job opportunities, and affordable add-on coaching sessions with industry professionals currently working in procurement.
+Immediately after enrolling, students receive access to all course materials and support resources, including an optional customized study plan, access to the CourseCareers student Discord community, the Coura AI learning assistant which answers questions about lessons or the broader career, a built-in note-taking and study-guide tool, optional accountability texts, short simple professional networking activities, and affordable add-on coaching sessions with industry professionals currently working in procurement.

 Will I get a certificate?